How Much Does It Cost to Optimize Your Website for AI Search?

 ROI Timelines: When Does AI Search Optimization Pay for Itself

+The revenue threat of inaction is quantifiable.
+Ahrefs studied 300,000 keywords and confirmed that AI Overviews reduce click-through rates for top-ranking pages by 34.5%.
 No ethical agency guarantees specific citation rates or timelines — AI model behavior is outside any provider's control.
 What a comprehensive AEO program does guarantee is that every signal AI models evaluate will be optimized to the highest possible standard.
 The trajectory of authority building is well-understood: technical foundations produce measurable improvements first, content authority builds over subsequent quarters, and citation momentum compounds as your entity profile strengthens across Google Gemini and other AI platforms.
 The speed of that trajectory depends on competitive density, existing domain authority, and the quality of execution.

 Measuring ROI requires tracking metrics that traditional SEO tools do not capture.
 Citation frequency across AI platforms, brand mention sentiment in AI responses, share of voice within AI-generated answer panels, and conversion rates from AI-referred traffic each contribute to a comprehensive ROI picture.
 Brands that track only traditional organic traffic miss the full value of their AEO investment because AI citations drive traffic through channels that conventional analytics often misattribute.